Be fully immersed in he history of the Siena Palio race with our full package of guiding and witinessing this historical event.

-But understanding the history of the race is important, so our trips include a full introduction so you can witness the build up to this historical event being fully aware of what is going on around you.
+Our trips include a full introduction so you can witness the build up whilst being fully aware of what is going on around you.

-This break is perfect for those wanting to stay in Siena, or in the Tuscan countryside outside.
+This break is perfect for those wanting to stay in Siena.
 You can even extend your trip to include the Verona opera nearby.

 For more information on our Siena Palio packages, please click here for our Destination Guide.